With Nintex Automation K2, First Solar is streamlining development times to deliver solutions faster for greater business value.

 Solution: Centralized support for automated processes

 As it seeks to ensure that its internal rate of change keeps pace with external dynamics, the company has undertaken a significant internal transformation.
-After assessing which tools were most important to the company, the group determined that Nintex K2 Five delivers an immense amount of value, supporting many of its major applications.
+After assessing which tools were most important to the company, the group determined that Nintex Automation K2 delivers an immense amount of value, supporting many of its major applications.

 Rules-based change management